paul-grassi/800-63-3/sp800-63a/sec3_definitions.md

 #### Authenticity
 The property that data originated from its purported source.

+#### Authoritative Source
+An entity whose resources, work, data, or processes is known to be accurate, valid, fresh, and reliable because its authorities and authenticity is widely recognized.
+An authoritative source maintains sole control over the specific elements it creates, issues, manages, or maintains.
+The elements have never been aggregated or released by a third party outside of existing authorities, laws, regulations, contracts, policies, or agreements it publicly maintains and is acountable to in criminal or civil law.

 #### Biometrics
 Automated recognition of individuals based on their behavioral and biological characteristics.